Lecturer: Helen Pain

 Feedback and marking:

-For each student seminar series (SSS), each of the groups will receive formative feedback on how well they have accomplished their task, with specific comments for improvement before they submit the assignment.
+For each student seminar series (SSS), each of the groups will receive brief formative feedback on how well they have accomplished their task, with specific comments for improvement before they submit the assignment.
 Each student's essay assignments will receive summative feedback in the form of a completed marking guide (i.e. rubric) assessing the work on various categories/subtasks.
-Blank marking guides (rubrics) will be made available to students ahead of time so that they can check their own work against the criteria.
-Each student will also receive feedback on points where s/he is already doing well, and priorities for improving on the next assignment (or on the essay question for the exam, in the case of assignment 2).
-As late feedback was a problem the previous time this course was taught, we have recruited an additional marker to ensure that feedback can be returned promptly.
-This year's marker is Clare Llewellyn.
-Please DO NOT contact her with general course questions or clarification on the assignment requirements; these queries should go to the lecturer, Alyssa Alcorn.
+Each student will also receive feedback on points where s/he is already doing well, and priorities for improving on the next assignment (or for the exam, in the case of assignment 2).

-The exam is expected to consist of 4-5 short-answer questions (several paragraphs each) and a choice between several longer essay questions.
-The short answer questions may ask about specific concepts and about the core systems.
-The essay questions will be similar to the assignments in that they ask you to give explanations or suggest solutions to problems based on evidence from the field-- except that unlike the assignments you can draw on ANY evidence from any system(s), papers, and studies, as long as this evidence is relevant, detailed, and accurate.
-Diligently memorising isolated facts about systems will not be a very good strategy for the long essays, as you will see if you look at previous years' exams.
+Essay questions will be similar to the assignments in that they ask you to give explanations, or suggest solutions to problems, or discuss or critically evaluate issues, based on evidence from the field-- you can draw on ANY evidence from any system(s), papers, and studies, as long as this evidence is relevant, detailed, and accurate.
+Simply memorising isolated facts about systems will not be a very good strategy for essays, as you will see if you look at previous years' exams.
 Thinking in terms of argumentation, evidence, and the course's "big questions" is likely to be a much better strategy (and also a far more interesting one).

 FAQ 1: How much programming is in this course?